ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ~~~~~~~~~~~
 {: #rekeying-scheme-0 title="Group Rekeying Schemes" artwork-align="center"}

 * 'mgt_key_material', encoded as a CBOR byte string and containing the specific administrative keying material that the joining node requires in order to participate in the group rekeying process performed by the KDC.
-This parameter MUST NOT be present if the 'rekeying_scheme' parameter is not present.
+This parameter MUST NOT be present if the 'rekeying_scheme' parameter is not present and the application profile does not specify a default group rekeying scheme to use in the group.
 Some simple rekeying scheme may not require specific administrative keying material to be provided, e.g., the basic "Point-to-Point" group rekeying scheme (see TBD).

+   In more advanced group rekeying schemes, the administrative keying material can be composed of multiple keys organized, for instance, into a logical tree hierarchy, whose root key is the only administrative key shared by all the group members.
+In such a case, each group member is exclusively associated to one leaf key in the hierarchy, and owns only the administrative keys from the associated leaf key all the way up along the path to the root key.

-   It is expected from separate documents to define how the group rekeying scheme indicated in the 'rekeying_scheme' parameter is used by an application profile of this specification.
+   It is expected from separate documents to define how the group rekeying scheme possibly indicated in the 'rekeying_scheme' parameter is used by an application profile of this specification.
 This includes defining the format of the administrative keying material to specify in 'mgt_key_material', consistently with the group rekeying scheme and the application profile in question.

 * 'control_group_uri', with value a full URI, encoded as a CBOR text string.
 The URI MUST specify addressing information intended to reach all the members in the group.
 For example, this can be a multicast IP address, optionally together with a port number (which defaults to 5683 if omitted).
 A default url-path is /ace-group/GROUPNAME, although implementations can use different ones instead.
 The URI MUST NOT have url-path ace-group/GROUPNAME/node.